Naturaily/Naturaily-netlify/_posts/2021-05-14-what-is-headless-commerce.md

 [Statistics](https://www.superoffice.com/blog/customer-experience-statistics/) show that **86%** of buyers are willing to pay more for a great customer experience.
 If you want to meet their needs, you need to be ready for change and innovation.
 And there's no better way to do it than to adopt the headless solution.

-{% image /assets/images/Dajemyslowo Dajemyslowocase case %}
+{% image /assets/images/Dajemyslowo Jamstack case %}

 ### Improved developer experience